2AA4-W23/Urbanism-Cities/README.md

 # Urbanism (Assignment #4)

 - Authors: Mankaran Singh Rooprai, Mujtaba Zaidi, Amaan Khakiani
-- In collaboration, the authors created the island and its various configurations for Assignment #3.
+- In collaboration, the authors created the mesh, the island, and its various configurations for Assignments #2 and #3.
 Each member contributed equally, with each of us dedicating 33% of our efforts.
-However, for the current assignment, Assignment #4 (Pathfinder), Mankaran Singh Rooprai took sole responsibility in producing the city generator.
+The current assignment, Assignment #4 (Pathfinder), builds on top of Assignments #2 and #3 and Mankaran Singh Rooprai took sole responsibility in producing this city generator.

 ## How to install?